-The ceremony is managed by the Special Events team.
-For further information, please contact their office at email@example.com.
+The ceremony is managed by our Commencement Team.
+For further information, please contact their office at firstname.lastname@example.org.

 - International Graduates: Requesting a Visitor Visa

-The university does not provide invitiation letters for relatives to visit for the commencement ceremony.
-However, you are welcome to request a Pending Degree Verification Letter from the Registrar's Office.
+The university does not provide invitation letters for relatives to visit for the commencement ceremony.
+However, you are welcome to request a Pending Degree Verification Letter from the Registrar's Office[BROKEN LINK].

 Along with the Registrar's Pending Degree Verification Letter, you can also provide a personal letter of support.
-Visit the ISSS Form Page for a suggested letter template.
+Visit the ISSS Form Page for a suggested letter template[BROKEN LINK].